CompuCell3D/CompuCell3DReferenceManual/docs/moment_of_inertia.rst

    .. code-block:: python

       if length != length:
-          print “length is NaN”:
+          print "length is NaN":
       else:
-          print “length is a proper floating point number”
+          print "length is a proper floating point number"